By Neil Merrett

 As a breaking in and hacking simulator, the game could do for principled burglary and corporate espionage what Tony Hawks Pro-Skater did for skateboarding and lucrative breakneck sports.

 So addictive is the world of hacking, sneaking and breaking and entering, that locked doors and obscure air vents and rooftops in the real world around us will never be the same again.
-Who knows what secrets they hide, and what the most boring looking offices or flats contain and what new world orders they could bring down?
+Who knows what secrets they hide, and what the most boring looking offices or flats contain. what new world orders could hacking into a seemingly innocuous second floor flat bring down?

 There are few buildings you can’t sneak in without purpose to uncover the game’s overarching mystery, where the corrupt and vested interests of the few rich and privileged among us unduly influence how the global population think and act on a daily basis.